hypathianet/website/hypathianet/content/Day_0/Introduction.md

 ### Origins

 The documentation on this website was extended and restructured from the fantastic Kubernetes tutorial "Kubernetes the Hard Way"(https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower.
 Parts are reproduced by his kind permission.

+The prototype cluster, that was created by working through his tutorial was then turned into a production system over time.
+A snapshot can be seen in  [Kubernetes the HAW way](https://github.com/christianhuening/kubernetes-the-haw-hamburg-way).
+From here the documentation was generalized and restructured.
+The [Informatik Compute Cloud](https://icc.informatik.haw-hamburg.de) remains a reference implementation of the Hypathia.net cluster.